ascend-io/ascend-community/ottos_expeditions/README.md

 ### 5. Build & Run the Project

-To build the project with the changes you made, click on the **Build Project** button from the **Build Explorer** panel.
-Once the build is complete, you can run the flow to see the results.
+Repeat the same process as the previous expeditions to build the project.
+Once the build is complete, run the **revenue_cost_analysis** flow to see your changes.

 ### 6. Congratulations!
 Great job!
-You've completed Expedition 7!
+You've completed Expedition 7 and made your own fully functioning Ascend flow!
+You did it!

 ---

 ![Congratulations!](https://storage.googleapis.com/external-docs-assets/v3/ottos-expeditions/8.png)

 ## Congratulations!
 You've completed all the expeditions!
-Great job!
+Wow, way to go!
 You've successfully navigated through the challenges and conquered all the expeditions.
 Now you're ready to take on new adventures.
-Here's a few places to start:
+Here are a few places where you can get started:

 ### 🧑‍🤝‍🧑 Join the Expedition Team
 Become a contributor and help us scale new heights!
 Follow the steps in `CONTRIBUTING.md` to get started.